5-Day Family Itinerary for Niue

 Day 2 – Explore Alofi

 While other visitors are rushing to the island’s popular attractions, we recommend taking it easy and getting acquainted with the main town of Niue, Alofi.
-This will allow you to see what services and restaurants are available, pick up your Niue Driver’s License, as well as book onto tours through the Visitor Information Centre.
+This will allow you to see what services and restaurants are available, pick up your Niue Driver’s License, as well as book tours through the Visitor Information Centre.

 It’s not all about the practicalities though, as you’ll still have the day to enjoy some of Alofi’s highlights, from various sea tracks and swimming holes to a museum to mini golf!